-But, there are disadvantages to personal contract hire.
-Those are;
+But, there are disadvantages to Personal Contract Hire, these include:

 - You don’t own the vehicle

 - This is subjective.
 Some people see this as an advantage and some do not.
-If you want the option to own your car at the end of the contract, then personal contract hire is not for you.
+If you want the option to own your car or van at the end of the contract, then Personal Contract Hire is not for you

 - You are subject to mileage and condition restrictions

 - When you have a contract hire car, you have to keep within a pre-agreed mileage.
-If you go over this, then you will incur excess mileage charges.
-You can read all about excess mileage charges here.
+If you go over this, then you will incur excess mileage charges

 - You also have to keep the car in good condition.
-Obviously, we’re sure you will.
-However, it will have to be kept to the BVRLA Fair Wear and Tear standard.
-Your broker or dealership should provide you with this guide.
-If it doesn’t meet that standard, then you could incur extra charges.
+We’re sure that you will, however, you will need to keep it up to the BVRLA Fair Wear and Tear standard.
+You will receive a guide when your vehicle is delivered.
+If, when you return the vehicle it doesn’t meet this standard then you will likely incur extra charges for repair.

-Personal contract purchase Vs. Personal contract hire; which will get me the best deal?
+Personal Contract Purchase or Personal Contract Hire – which will get me the best deal?

 So, you’ve weighed up the pros and cons and now you want to know which one will get you the best deal.

-Hopefully this article has informed you of the differences between personal contract purchase and personal contract hire, and shed some light on which contract is best for you.
-While there are similarities to the two, they do have their stark differences and it’s important that you think about these carefully before making a decision.
-If you are in doubt, speak to an expert.
+Hopefully, this article has informed you of the differences between Personal Contract Purchase and Personal Contract Hire, and shed some light on which contract is best for you.
+While there are similarities between the two, they do have some very clear differences and it’s important that you think about these carefully before making a decision.
+If you are in doubt, speak to one of our Vehicle Specialists.

 Latest posts by Holly Martin (see all)

 - Personal Contract Purchase vs. Personal Contract Hire - 21st January 2020

 - A list of the best electric vans available in the UK - 4th September 2018